August 19, 2014

 Chairman and CEO, Timios National Corporation; director, RCS Capital; member, University of Maryland System Board of Regents; served three terms in the U.S. House of Representatives (MD-4), 1987-1993; former chair, President’s Council on Physical Fitness and Sports; former N.B.A. player, New York Knicks, Atlanta Hawks, and the Washington Bullets (now Washington Wizards); Olympian; Rhodes Scholar; supporter of numerous local humane foundations.

-Former director and vice president, The Fund for Animals; former chair, National Corporate Fund for Dance (NY); former director, Animal Rescue Fund of the Hamptons (NY), the United Negro College Fund and Canada-U.S. Fulbright Exchange Program; and honorary chair, American Friends of Canada.
+Former director and vice president, The Fund for Animals; former chair, National Corporate Fund for Dance (N.Y.); former director, Animal Rescue Fund of the Hamptons (N.Y.), the Hospital for Special Surgery (N.Y.), the United Negro College Fund and Canada-U.S. Fulbright Exchange Program; honorary chair, American Friends of Canada.

 Chair, The Fund for Animals; director, Humane Society Legislative Fund; director, Doris Day Animal League; former director, secretary-treasurer, president and chair, The Fund for Animals; former assistant to Cleveland Amory; lifelong advocate for animals.

-Chair, Officer Evaluation, Compensation and Nominating Committee and Legal, Ethics and Bylaws Committee; member, Executive Committee; partner, Peck, Madigan, Jones & Stewart, Inc.; former Secretary of the United States Senate; chairman, Congressional Education Foundation; founding member and chairman, Greater Lewes Foundation (Delaware).
+Chair, HSUS Board Officer Evaluation, Compensation and Nominating Committee and Legal, Ethics, Bylaws and Governance Committee; member, HSUS Board Executive Committee; former partner, Peck, Madigan, Jones & Stewart, Inc.; former Secretary of the United States Senate; chairman, Congressional Education Foundation; founding member and chairman, Greater Lewes Foundation (Delaware).

-Chair, Finance Committee; member, Executive Committee; CEO, Ridgeback Communications; director, Washington Humane Society; former head of communications, LivingSocial; former vice president and chief spokesperson, AOL; former deputy press secretary, Office of the Speaker of the U.S. House of Representatives; former director of media relations, Dole for President.
+Chair, HSUS Board Finance Committee; member, HSUS Board Executive Committee; CEO, Ridgeback Communications; director, Washington Humane Society; former head of communications, LivingSocial; former vice president and chief spokesperson, AOL; former deputy press secretary, Office of the Speaker of the U.S. House of Representatives; former director of media relations, Dole for President.

-Second Vice Chair, HSUS Board of Directors; Chair, HSUS Board Investment and Pension Trust and Risk Management Committees; member, Executive Committee; owner of private equity firm Terrapin Palisades Ventures LLC and general partner of multiple investment partnerships with primary focus on agriculture; director, Boise Inc. (NYSE:BZ), Great Lakes Dredge & Dock Corp.
-(NASDAQ:GLDD), and Equipois; former managing partner, Terrapin Partners LLC; former CEO, Aldabra 2 Acquisition Corp. and Aldabra Acquisition Corp.; supporter of Karma Rescue (Los Angeles) and recipient of Karma Rescue’s Mikey Award.
+Second vice chair, HSUS Board of Directors; chair, HSUS Board Investment and Pension Trust and Risk Management Committees; member, HSUS Board Executive Committee; owner of private equity firm Terrapin Palisades Ventures LLC and general partner of multiple investment partnerships with primary focus on agriculture and real estate; director, Great Lakes Dredge & Dock Corp.
+(NASDAQ:GLDD); former director, Boise Inc. (NYSE:BZ); former co-founder, Terrapin Partners LLC; former CEO, Aldabra 2 Acquisition Corp. and Aldabra Acquisition Corp.; supporter of Karma Rescue (Los Angeles) and recipient of Karma Rescue’s Mikey Award.

-Chair, Board Development Committee; member, Executive Committee; former chair, HSUS Board of Directors; founding chair, HSUS Scientific Advisory Council; director, Fund for Animals and Doris Day Animal League; former director, World Society for the Protection of Animals; chair board of directors, Humane Society Legislative Fund; chairman and chief medical officer, Preventive Medicine, Bethesda, Maryland; emeritus professor of neurology and former division chair, professor, and consultant in neurology and clinical epidemiology, Mayo Clinic and Mayo Medical School, Rochester, Minnesota; member, various professional organizations and numerous organizations concerned with animal protection.
+Vice chair, HSUS Board Development Committee; member, HSUS Board Executive Committee; former chair, HSUS Board of Directors; founding chair, HSUS Scientific Advisory Council; director, Fund for Animals and Doris Day Animal League; former director, World Society for the Protection of Animals; chair, board of directors, Humane Society Legislative Fund; emeritus professor of neurology and former division chair, professor and consultant in neurology and clinical epidemiology, Mayo Clinic and Mayo Medical School, Rochester, Minnesota; chair and chief executive officer, TOR Group and TOR Foundation; member, various professional organizations and numerous organizations concerned with animal protection.